 Although the survey and questionnaire both consist of asking questions to a group of people, knowing the difference between the two can impact your success in collecting the information you want.

+The classic example of when to use a survey is in obtaining customer feedback directly after an experience.
 These are usually based on demographics, behaviors, or interests, as a method for collecting specifics on either factual information or opinions about particular matters.

 For example, a medical office asks a series of questions and the respondent’s answers help the physician gain insight into aspects pertaining to health status, potential risks, lifestyle and environmental habits that generally affect health.

-Survey vs Questionnaire: When to Use?
+Survey vs Questionnaire: When to use?

 Questionnaires are beneficial for compiling information for reasons including building an email list, acquiring details for payment processing, job interviews, etc.